-DHCP/BOOTP/Get IP/Renew IP of the NPort S8000 is refreshed.
+DHCP/BOOTP/Get IP/Renew IP of the NPort S9000 is refreshed.
 Mail Fail Failed to deliver the E-mail.
-NTP Connect Fail The NPort S8000 failed to connect to the time server.
+NTP Connect Fail The NPort S9455I-MM-SC failed to connect to the NTP Server.
 IP Conflict There is an IP conflict on the local network.
 Network Link Down/UP LAN 1 Link is down.
-Communication Redundancy When the status of Ring is changed or Master device is mismatched Topology Changed/Master Mismatched
+Communication Redundancy Topology Changed/Master When the status of Ring is changed or Master device is mismatched Mismatched